 The Shark AI Robot is a satisfactory option for bare floors.
 It can easily pick up small debris, but pet hair can get caught in the brushroll, and it has trouble clearing bulky debris as the dirt compartment fills up.
 It also has many parts that need regular cleaning or replacing, so recurring costs can add up over time.

-The Shark AI Robot is mediocre for low-pile carpet.
-It can pick up a fair amount of large debris such as sand, but it struggles to clear finer debris like baking soda.
-Pet hair can also cling to the brushroll rather than get sucked up, which is a little annoying.
-Unfortunately, although it's well-built, this vacuum requires a lot of regular maintenance.
-It also has high recurring costs.
+The Shark AI Robot is a mediocre option for low-pile carpet.
+It can pick up a fair amount of large debris, but it struggles to clear very fine debris.
+Pet hair can also cling to the brushroll rather than get sucked up.
+This vacuum also has many parts that need regular cleaning or replacing.
+Still, it feels well-built and does a great job maneuvering itself.
+It also has a wide range of automation features.

 The Shark AI Robot is a robot vacuum and isn't designed to clean stairs.

 The Shark AI Robot is a robot vacuum; you can't use it to clean inside your car.